CarlMartins/adaptive-code-studies/README.md

 <br>
 All methods implemented by this special subclass should do the closest to nothing as possible.

+## Tests
+Software quality is not limited to the quality of the code and how adaptive it is to change.
+It is also a measure of how accurately the software fulfills its requirements.
+Testing is the umbrella of practices that can be used to ensure this kind of software quality.

 ### Unit Tests
 Testing is a way of guarantee that a function have its expected behavior.